Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 While the Venom allows you to get a solid mount on the slide with no milling needed, it does make you lose your rear sight.

 Why?
-This is so because the area where the rear sight should be is where you install the dovetail bracket of your Venom unit.
+Because the area where the rear sight should be is where you install the Dovetail bracket of your Venom unit.

 Additionally, you can’t use the front sight to aim if the red dot sight fails for any reason.